cometbft/cometbft/docs/explanation/core/configuration.md

   on the new height (this gives us a chance to receive some more precommits, even though we already have +2/3)

-### The adverse effect of using inconsistent `timeout_commit` in a network
+### The adverse effect of using inconsistent `timeout_propose` in a network

 Here's an interesting question.
-What happens if a particular validator sets a very small `timeout_commit`, as compared to the rest of the network?
+What happens if a particular validator sets a very small `timeout_commit` and/or `timeout_propose`, as compared to the rest of the network?

 Imagine there are only two validators in your network: Alice and Bob.
-Bob sets `timeout_commit` to 0s.
-Alice uses the default value of 1s.
-Bob will create blocks almost instantly, Alice - every second (given the default value of `create_empty_blocks` is `true`).
+Bob sets `timeout_propose` to 0s.
+Alice uses the default value of 3s.
 Let's say they both have an equal voting power.
-Given the proposer selection algorithm is a weighted round-robin, you may expect Alice and Bob to take turns proposing blocks, and the result will
+Given the proposer selection algorithm is a weighted round-robin, you may expect Alice and Bob to take turns proposing blocks, and the result like:
-be:

 ```
 #1 block - Alice